Show the leaderboard, simulation GIFs, and/ or Decapode diagrams by selecting options at the top menu.

 What makes Decapodes simulations fast?

-Decapodes simulations are fast because their operators are implemented as matrix-matrix and matrix-vector multiplications.
+Decapodes' operators are implemented as matrix-vector multiplications or kernel operations.
 This is a property of the Discrete Exterior Calculus.
-Compounding on this, the auto-generated simulations consist of performant Julia code, and interface nicely with Julia packages like OrdinaryDiffEq.jl and MultiScaleArrays.jl.
+Compounding on this, the auto-generated simulations consist of performant Julia code, and interface nicely with Julia packages like DifferentialEquations.jl:

 What makes Decapodes accurate?

-Decapodes simulations are accurate because they use the Discrete Exterior Calculus (DEC).
-The DEC has the amazing property that the operators obey the same useful laws that they obey in the continuous case.
+Decapodes are written in the Discrete Exterior Calculus (DEC).
+In the DEC, discrete operators obey the same useful laws that they obey in the continuous case.
 One is that the exterior derivative, d, exhibits the property that dd = 0.
+This is sometimes called mimesis.

 What makes Decapodes iterable?

-Decapodes are iterable because new models can be written quickly.
-You do not have to worry about time spent in developing a simulator for your new model because Decapodes.jl will automatically generate the simulator for you!
-They allow a scientist to use the scientific method of creating a hypothesis model and then seek to validate (or rather disprove) it quickly.
+Decapodes are written in an embedded domain-specific language (eDSL).
+You do not have to worry about time spent in developing a simulator for your new model because Decapodes.jl will automatically generate the simulation code for you!
+This allows an applied scientist to iterate through the scientific method: creating a hypothesis model and then seek to validate (or invalidate) it quickly.

 Furthermore, a Decapodes simulation generalizes over any well-constructed mesh.
-Once you define your physics, you can run your automatically-generated simulation on the plane, the sphere, and so on.
+Once you define your physics, you can run your automatically-generated simulation on the plane, the sphere, the teapot, and so on.

 What is the Decapodes Leader Board?

-I (Luke Morris) created the Decapodes Leader Board (DLB) initially as a hobby project to keep track of the models that we built for a friend over coffee.
+I created the Decapodes Leader Board (DLB) as a hobby project to keep track of models that we built.
 However, we soon recognized that the DLB captured the essence of a new workflow that the Decapodes project enables.
 We emphasize the speed in which accurate simulations for novel models can be created.
 Of course, modelers are interested in having good models, so we always make sure that our physics are well-formed, but as developers, we want this modeling process to be as efficient as possible.
 We want it to be so efficient, that one could in fact "race" their friends in building them!

 What does Decapodes stand for?